Skip to content

 Washing jeans: What you need to pay attention to when caring for them

-Stylish jeans lend irresistible appeal to both men and women.
-As a personal favorite, they often enhance an everyday outfit several times a week.
+Stylish jeans are irresistibly attractive to both men and women.
+As a personal favorite pair of trousers, they sometimes enrich everyday outfits several times a week.

 This makes it all the more important to wash your favorite jeans properly.
-To ensure that this everyday garment doesn't lose its shape, the following article tells you everything you need to know about washing jeans.
+To ensure that this everyday garment doesn't lose its shape, the following article will tell you everything you need to know about washing jeans.

 What you should consider when washing jeans

-First, you might be wondering when you can wash new jeans.
-If the jeans haven't been worn before, they should be washed after purchase.
-Washing jeans before wearing them for the first time certainly makes sense.
+The first question you may have is when you can wash a new pair of jeans.
+If the trousers have not been worn before, they should be washed after purchase.
+It makes sense to wash jeans before wearing them for the first time.

-Although all jeans undergo an industrial delicates wash cycle beforehand, they can still pick up fine layers of dust during subsequent transport or sale.
-These often invisible particles necessitate a repeat wash.
-Furthermore, jeans purchased at a local store may have already been tried on by someone else.
+Although all pants go through an industrial delicate wash cycle beforehand, they can still pick up fine layers of dust during subsequent transportation or sale.
+These often invisible particles make a new wash cycle necessary.
+It is also possible that jeans bought in a local store have already been tried on by others.

 The right wash cycle for washing jeans

-To wash your jeans properly, clean them either by hand or gently in the washing machine.
-If you choose to handwash, you can wash gray men's jeans inside out in a solution of mild soap.
+To wash your jeans properly, you can either clean them by hand or gently in the washing machine.
+If you decide to wash them by hand, you can wash gray men's jeans in a solution of mild soap, inside out.
 For stubborn stains, you can rub the jeans inside out.
-However, be careful not to scrub to preserve the specially woven fabric.
-If the stain cannot be removed this way, gentle stain removers are also suitable for spot cleaning.
-Afterward, wring out the wet garment thoroughly and hang it up to dry.
+However, be careful not to scrub in order to preserve the specially woven fabric of the pants.
+If the stain cannot be removed in this way, gentle stain removers are also suitable for spot cleaning.
+You should then wring out the wet garment thoroughly and hang it up to dry.

 Choose the right wash cycle

-Authentic blue denim jeans can, of course, also be washed in the washing machine.
-It's important to choose the right wash program.
-To ensure the fabric survives the wash cycle unscathed, you should turn the garment inside out.
-While denim is very durable, careful handling is essential due to the dyeing and special washes to preserve its durability.
-It's best to only wash the jeans with similar denim jeans and other garments.
-To protect the fabric, you should choose a short wash program.
+Authentic blue denim jeans can of course also be cleaned in the washing machine.
+It is important to choose the right wash program.
+To ensure that the fabric survives the wash cycle undamaged, you should wash the garment inside out.
+Although denim fabric is very robust, careful handling is essential due to the coloring and special washes in order to preserve it for as long as possible.
+It is advisable to only wash the trousers together with similar denim jeans and garments.
+To protect the fabric, you should opt for a short wash program.

 Set the perfect temperature

-It's best to wash your jeans using the quick wash program at a temperature between 30 and 40 degrees Celsius.
-If your jeans are made of pure cotton, they can withstand temperatures up to 60 degrees Celsius.
-Make sure to spin your classic jeans at a speed between 800 and 1000 rpm.
+It is best to wash your denim pants on the short wash program at a temperature between 30 and 40 degrees Celsius.
+If your trousers are made of pure cotton, they can withstand temperatures of up to 60 degrees.
+Make sure to spin your classic jeans at a speed between 800 and 1000.
 This will prevent abrasion marks that could damage the fabric.

-To best preserve the color and texture of your jeans, avoid heavy-duty detergent.
-Liquid detergent for delicates or coloreds is fine, but use with caution.
-Be especially careful with dark or even black jeans.
-These jeans are very delicate.
-Therefore, avoid fabric softeners altogether, as these can soften the fibers.
+To preserve the color and texture of your jeans as much as possible, you should avoid using heavy-duty detergent.
+You can use liquid detergent for delicates or colored fabrics, but with caution.
+You should be particularly careful with dark or even black jeans.
+These items are very sensitive in terms of fabric.
+You should therefore avoid fabric softeners completely, as they can soften the fibers.

 The next challenge: Drying jeans properly

 Once the wash cycle is complete, it's time to dry the jeans properly.
-However, these jeans aren't best suited to the dryer.
-Stretchy materials, in particular, can shrink during drying.
-Therefore, it's always best to hang wet jeans on a clothesline.
+However, these pants are not in good hands in the dryer.
+Especially those made of elastic materials can shrink when drying.
+It is therefore always better to hang the wet jeans on a washing line.

-In principle, you should wash your pants as often as necessary, but as infrequently as possible.
-Ideally, you should only wash your favorite blue jeans when visible stains or odors develop.
-A rough guideline is that delicate fabrics should be washed after about five to six wears.
-Remember to empty your pockets before the next wash cycle so that items stored there don't end up in the washing machine and damage your jeans during the wash.
+As a general rule, you should wash your jeans as often as necessary, but as rarely as possible.
+Ideally, you should only wash your favorite blue jeans if there are visible stains or odors.
+A rough guideline is that delicate fabrics should be washed after being worn about five to six times.
+Remember to empty the trouser pockets before the upcoming wash cycle so that items stored in them do not end up in the machine and damage your jeans during the wash.

-If you want to avoid washing your jeans altogether, you should consider the following alternatives:
+If you don't want to wash your jeans at all, you should consider the following alternatives:

-For bad odors, sometimes hanging your pants outside overnight can help.
-Unpleasant odors like cigarette smoke can reduce nighttime ventilation.
-This measure won't help with strong smoky smells, such as those from a campfire.
+For bad odors, hanging your pants outside overnight sometimes helps.
+Unpleasant odors such as cigarette smoke can reduce night-time ventilation.
+This measure is useless for strong smoke odors, such as from a campfire.
 In this case, hang your favorite jeans directly over the bathtub, preferably over steaming hot water.
-Thanks to the warm, humid air, the odors will dissipate after a while.
+Thanks to the warm and humid air, the odors will dissipate after a while.

-Some other alternatives are less promising, contrary to popular belief.
-For example, the assumption that dirty jeans will be clean with vinegar and water.
-While vinegar can disinfect soaked jeans, it won't remove stubborn stains.
-Furthermore, vinegar can damage the color/wash.
+Contrary to popular belief, some other alternatives are less promising.
+These include, for example, the assumption that dirty jeans can be cleaned with the help of vinegar water.
+Although vinegar can disinfect soaked jeans, it will not remove heavy stains.
+Vinegar can also damage the color/wash.

-The ultimate tip for true denim enthusiasts who never wash their denim if possible is to kill bacteria and odors in the freezer, then wrap the pants in a plastic bag and let them sit overnight in the freezer.
-Done.
+The ultimate tip from real denim enthusiasts, who prefer never to wash their denims, is to kill bacteria and odors in the freezer by placing the pants in a plastic bag and leaving them in the freezer overnight.
+That's it.

-There are many things to consider, and sometimes it takes a while to find the right method for caring for your jeans and establish it in your daily routine.
-You might decide, like many jeans experts, to wash them once and then never again.
-It sounds crazy, but it's an insider tip among true jeans lovers.
+There are many things to consider and sometimes it takes a while before you find the right method for caring for your jeans and establish it in your everyday life.
+Like many a jeans expert, you may decide to wash your jeans once and then never again.
+Sounds crazy, but it's an insider tip among real jeans lovers.

-In any case, you shouldn't overdo the cleaning and give the jeans time to develop their color.
-New men's or women's jeans need time to develop their individual color, even after washing.
-Depending on how often they're worn, it can take up to a year before the garment begins to look worn in.
+In any case, you shouldn't overdo it with the cleaning and give the trousers time to develop their color.
+This is because new jeans for men or women need time to develop their individual coloring even after washing.
+Depending on how often they are worn, it can take up to a year before the garment looks individually registered.

 Share